About

 About becoming

-For me, this work is about becoming, slowly, faithfully, and often quietly.
-Not striving to be perfect, but learning to live with greater presence, trust, and awareness of what God is doing.
-Becoming is not a destination, but a way of living into who we are being shaped to be.
+For me, this work is about becoming: slowly, imperfectly, and with intention.
+Not striving to have all the answers, but learning to live with greater presence, trust, compassion, and awareness of what matters most.

 Meditation & Stillness

-I have learned the importance of stillness, not as an escape, but as a way of returning.
-In quiet moments, we begin to notice what is often overlooked, and we create space to listen more deeply to God, to ourselves, and to the life we are living.
+I have learned the importance of stillness not as escape, but as a way of returning to presence.
+In quiet moments, we begin to notice what is often overlooked and create space to listen more deeply to ourselves, to others, and to what matters most.

 Care for the Body

 Our lives are lived through our bodies.
-How we rest, move, and care for ourselves shapes how we show up for others.
-This is not about perfection, but about honoring the life we have been given in simple, consistent ways.
+How we rest, move, nourish, and care for ourselves shapes how we show up in the world and for those we love.
+This is not about perfection but about honoring the life we have been given in grounded, practical ways.

 Trust & Gratitude

-Over time, I have come to trust that even the most difficult experiences can hold meaning.
-Gratitude is not about ignoring hardship, but about recognizing what is still present within it: connection, learning, and the quiet work of God.
+Over time, I have come to believe that even difficult experiences can hold meaning.
+Gratitude is not about ignoring hardship, but about learning to recognize what still remains present: connection, love, growth, and the quiet gifts found along the way.

 Contact